Dr. Jekyll and Mr. Hyde (1887 play): Plot

-In the first act, a group of friends (including Sir Danvers Carew's daughter Agnes, attorney Gabriel Utterson, and Dr. and Mrs. Lanyon) has met up at Sir Danvers' home.
+In the first act, a group of friends (including Sir Danvers Carew's daughter Agnes, attorney Gabriel Utterson, and Dr. and Mrs. Lanyon) meet at Sir Danvers' home.
 Dr. Lanyon brings word that Agnes' fiancé, Dr. Henry Jekyll, will be late to the gathering.
 He then repeats a second-hand story about a man named Hyde, who injured a child in a collision on the street.
 The story upsets Utterson because Jekyll recently made a new will that gives his estate to a mysterious friend named Edward Hyde.
 Jekyll arrives; Utterson confronts him about the will, but Jekyll refuses to consider changing it.

-Jekyll tells Agnes that they should end their engagement because of sins he has committed, but will not explain.
-Agnes refuses to accept this, and tells Jekyll she loves him.
+Jekyll tells Agnes that they should end their engagement because of sins he has committed but will not explain.
+Agnes refuses to accept this and tells Jekyll she loves him.
 He relents, saying that she will help him control himself, and leaves.
 Sir Danvers joins his daughter, and they talk about their time in Mangalore, India.
 When Hyde suddenly enters, Sir Danvers tells Agnes to leave the room.
 The men argue, and Hyde strangles Sir Danvers.

 In the second act, Hyde fears that he will be arrested for the murder.
-He gives his landlady, Rebecca, money to tell visitors that he is not home.
+He gives money to his landlady, Rebecca, to tell visitors that he is not home.
 Inspector Newcome from Scotland Yard offers Rebecca more money to turn Hyde in, which she promises to do.
 Hyde flees to Jekyll's laboratory, where Utterson is waiting to confront the doctor about his will; he insults Utterson and leaves.
 Rebecca, who has followed Hyde, arrives and tells Utterson that Hyde murdered Sir Danvers.
 In the play's original version, the act ends with Jekyll returning to his laboratory.
 In later versions (revised after its premiere), the second act contains an additional scene in which Jekyll returns home; his friends think he is protecting Hyde.
 Agnes, who saw Hyde before her father was murdered, wants Jekyll to accompany her to provide the police with a description, and is distraught when he refuses.

 In the third act, Jekyll's servant, Poole, gives Dr. Lanyon a powder and liquid with instructions from Jekyll to give them to a person who will request them.
 While he waits, Lanyon speaks with Newcome, Rebecca, Agnes and Mrs. Lanyon.
 After the others leave, Hyde arrives for the powder and liquid.
 After arguing with Lanyon, he mixes them into a potion and drinks it; he immediately transforms into Jekyll.

 In the final act, Jekyll has begun to change into Hyde without using the potion.
 Although he still needs it to change back, he has exhausted his supply.
 Dr. Lanyon tries to help Jekyll re-create the formula, but they are unable to find an ingredient.
 Jekyll asks Lanyon to bring Agnes to him, but Jekyll turns into Hyde before Lanyon returns.
 Utterson and Newcome arrive to arrest Hyde; knowing he can no longer transform back into Jekyll, Hyde commits suicide by taking poison.